 Some massage therapists are mobile and can travel to the client’s location (home or office) making it super convenient for the client.
-While other therapists set up their office within their own home.
+While other therapists set up their offices within their own homes.

 Pros of Mobile Massage or Home-Based Practice:

 ∙ in-home, the environment is intimate and personal